GatsbyCentral/gatsby-awesome-pagination/README.md

 Why did we create this plugin?
 We felt that the other Gatsby pagination plugins were using an approach that goes against the principles of GraphQL.
-One of the biggest advantages of GraphQL is to be able to decide what data you need right where you use that data.
+One of the advantages of GraphQL is to be able to decide what data you need right where you use that data.
 That's how Gatsby works with page queries.

 By putting all the data into `context`, the other pagination plugins break this.
 Now you need to decide what data you require for each page inside